 After you receive this notification from YouTube, be sure that you are in a browser that is logged into the YouTube account at which you requested access, then click the link the email notification about the video you wanted to watch.
 You may also try clicking the links below, all of which will fail until you have been granted access.
-For those videos with “additional links”, try both the link in the title and the additional link, as you cannot know which one has granted access to your YouTube account.
-Because of YouTube limits on the number of people with whom a video may be shared, we have made the decision to upload multiple copies of some videos.
+Because of YouTube limits on the number of people with whom a video may be shared, we have uploaded multiple copies of some videos, so try each video link listed.

 If you have requested the videos wanted, received an email from YouTube granting you access, logged into your account and yet still cannot view the recording, contact videos@medats.org.uk for help.